tink-ab/tink-money-manager-android/customization-guide.md

 # Customization

-You can customize the fonts and colors used in the finance overview UI by adding customizations in your application's `styles.xml`
+Tink PFM SDK allows you to perform various customizations to the UI.

 ## Customize fonts

-You can add custom font resources for three font typefaces which are represented by the custom attributes - `tink_font_bold`, `tink_font_semi_bold` and `tink_font_regular`.
+You can add custom font resources in your application's `styles.xml` for three font typefaces which are represented by the custom attributes - `tink_font_bold`, `tink_font_semi_bold` and `tink_font_regular`.
 Set these custom attributes to the resource IDs of the font files you want to use.
 ```xml
 <resources>